-You may now work through string\list to extract the information that you need to create your action objects.
+For project 1, you must work through the Strings in string_list to extract the information that you need to create your action objects.
 Note that Integer.parseInt(), Double.parseDouble(), and String.compareToIgnoreCase() will be useful for these purposes.
 Should a line not contain enough words or the line is malformed in some way, simply ignore the line and continue with the next.